cisagov/ScubaGear/baselines/powerbi.md

   used in Power BI.

-- To apply labels to Power BI content and files, a user must have a Power BI Pro or Premium Per User (PPU) license in addition to one of the previously mentioned Azure Information Protection licenses.
+- To apply labels to Power BI content and files, a user must have a Power BI Pro or Premium Per User (PPU) license, in addition to one of the previously mentioned Azure Information Protection licenses.

 - Before enabling sensitivity labels on the agency's tenant, ensure sensitivity labels have been defined and published for relevant